 Packet sniffing, in the wrong context, is illegal and governed by multiple laws.
 For example, the Wiretap Act states, "to intercept and monitor [communications] placed over their facilities in order to combat fraud and theft of service."

 We offer reviews on the top software network analysis tools and services.
 Before purchasing or downloading any network analyzer or monitoring tool, we recommend an in-depth research for beginners that want to start learning about packet sniffing.
-Take the needed time to discover tools that are considered to be the foundation of network security utilities with our blog.
+Take the needed time to discover tools that are considered to be the foundation of network security utilities and our NPA FAQS section.